PAIR-code/what-if-tool/DEVELOPMENT.md

 when testing WIT in TensorBoard).
 2. Install pip and virtualenv
    `sudo apt-get install python-pip python3-pip virtualenv`
-3. Create a virtualenv for OSS TensorBoard development `virtualenv ~/tf` (or whereever you want to save this environment)
+3. Create a virtualenv for WIT development
+   `virtualenv ~/tf` (or wherever you want to save this environment)
-4. Create a fork of the official TensorBoard github repo through the GitHub UI
+4. Create a fork of the official What-If Tool github repo through the GitHub UI
 5. Clone your fork to your computer
-   `cd ~/github && git clone https://github.com/[yourGitHubUsername]/tensorboard.git`
+   `cd ~/github && git clone https://github.com/[yourGitHubUsername]/what-if-tool.git`
 6. Install TensorFlow Serving through docker
-   `docker pull tensorflow/serving`
+   `docker pull tensorflow/serving` (Only needed if testing WIT in TensorBoard)
+7. Install TensorFlow through pip `pip install tensorflow` to get TensorFlow and TensorBoard.

 ## Development Workflow

-1. Enter your TF/TB development virtualenv
+1. Enter your development virtualenv
    `source ~/tf/bin/activate`
 2. Run TensorBoard, WIT notebooks, and/or WIT demos `cd ~/github/tensorboard`
     - For WIT demos, follow the directions in the [README](./README.md#i-dont-want-to-read-this-document-can-i-just-play-with-a-demo).
-        1. `bazel run tensorboard/plugins/interactive_inference/tf_interactive_inference_dashboard/demo:<demoRule>`
+        1. `bazel run tf_interactive_inference_dashboard/demo:<demoRule>`
         2. Navigate to `http://localhost:6006/tf-interactive-inference-dashboard/<demoName>.html`
     - For use in notebook mode, build the witwidget pip package locally and use it in a notebook.
         1. `rm -rf /tmp/wit-pip` (if it already exists)
-        2. `bazel run tensorboard/plugins/interactive_inference/witwidget/pip_package:build_pip_package`
+        2. `bazel run witwidget/pip_package:build_pip_package`
         3. Install the package
             - For use in Jupyter notebooks, install and enable the locally-build pip package per instructions in the [README](./README.md#how-do-i-enable-it-for-use-in-a-jupyter-notebook), but instead use `pip install <pathToBuiltPipPackageWhlFile>`, then launch the jupyter notebook kernel.
             - For use in Colab notebooks, upload the package to the notebook and install it from there